Jose Altuve Player Props: Astros vs. Angels

 Jose Altuve At The Plate

-- Altuve has three doubles, two home runs and six walks while batting .324.
+- Altuve is hitting .316 with three doubles, two home runs and six walks.

-- Altuve has picked up a hit in seven of nine games this year, with multiple hits three times.
+- In 80.0% of his 10 games this season, Altuve has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in two of nine games played this season, and in 5% of his plate appearances.
+- He has homered in two of 10 games played this season, and in 4.5% of his plate appearances.

-- In three games this season, Altuve has picked up an RBI, with more than one RBI once.
+- In three games this year, Altuve has picked up an RBI, with more than one RBI once.

-- He has scored in five of nine games (55.6%), including multiple runs twice.
+- In six games this year (60.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.